nickknw/nickknowlson.com/_posts/2013-04-16-why-maybe-is-better-than-null.markdown

 I can't speak to how often this ends up being an issue for people working in Fantom/Kotlin and what alternatives the language provides because, frankly, I am pretty unfamiliar with them.
-If anyone with experience would like to speak up I'd be happy to annotate this section with their information.
+If anyone with experience would like to speak up I'd be happy to add their information to this section.

 <h4><a id="option-scala" href="#option-scala" class="header_link">But Option in Scala DOESN'T save you from null!</a> </h4>